LibrariesHacked/library-carpentry/everyone-loves-maps/exercise-mapping-members.md

 FROM areas
 ```

-This is adding an additional column of data to each postcode area.
-It's adding a count of members for the postcode area.
+This is adding an additional column of data to each postcode area: a count of library members who live in that area.

 - On the dataset menu select to **'Create Dataset from query'**.
 Rename this new dataset to **'area_members'**.
 - From the new Dataset create a map.